Many ICMA members are challenged by limited resources in their pursuit of gaining the resources they need to better manage their communities.

 - You must be an ICMA member and logged into the ICMA website in order to submit an application.

-- Alternately, if you are logged into the website you may go directly to the nomination form.
+- Alternately, if you are logged into the website you can go directly to the nomination form.

 *Members In Transition: MITs are granted complimentary registration to the ICMA Annual Conference.
-As well, there are a limited amount of funds available to provide travel stipends to our MIT members.
-Interested parties should contact Rosalyn Ceasar at email@example.com or via phone at (202) 962-3544.
+As well, there are a limited amount of funds available to provide travel stipends to MIT members.
+Interested parties should contact Rosalyn Ceasar at firstname.lastname@example.org or 202/962-3544.

 Stene Academic Scholarship Program